piyook/mock-api-framework-template/README.md

 will give localhost:8000/things/users

-**Note**: This value needs to be changed in the .env file when running directly on a local machine and in the docker-compose.yaml file for running in docker containers.

 ### Change port number

-By default this is set to 8000 but can be changed by setting the SERVER_PORT in the .env or docker-compose.yaml file:
+By default this is set to 8000 but can be changed by setting the SERVER_PORT in the .env file:

 ```
 SERVER_PORT=1234